-With regard to the other variables used in the analyses, they include a set of standard indicators, viz. hourly wage, employment experience, tenure, and sex.
+With regard to the other variables used in the analyses, they include a set of standard indicators, viz. hourly wage, total employment experience, tenure with current employer, and sex.
+Wage is measured as the sum of earnings (as reported in the interview) in the current job during a specific time period (usually one month) divided by the number of hours worked in the same period, adjusted for inflation (all values in 2000 prices).
 Two other measures are then intended to capture crucial dimensions of what in previous studies has fallen under the rubric unobserved individual heterogeneity; namely health and verbal ability.
-The former is an index based on 44 indicators of subjective physical and mental health problems, encompassing ailments from headaches to anxiety to cancer, in each case distinguishing between no, minor and sever problems.
-With no problems coded as zero and the two degrees of severity coded as 1 and 2 respectively, we have an additive index with a range from zero to 88.5 This index correlates (in LNU 1991) -.15 with log of hourly wages and -.10 with years of education.
+The former is an index based on 44 indicators of subjective physical and mental health problems, encompassing ailments from headaches to anxiety to cancer, in each case distinguishing between no, minor and severe problems.
+With no problems coded as zero and the two degrees of severity coded as 1 and 2 respectively, we have an additive index with a range from zero to 88.4 This index correlates (in LNU 1991) - .15 with log of hourly wages and -.10 with years of education.
 Verbal ability is also measured through an index, this time constructed from five items indicating various aspects of verbal competence.
-They include (a) self-rated capacity to write a complaint, (b) self-rated frequency of book reading, whether one has (c) spoken to a meeting or (d) written an article, and (e) number of books at home.6 These have here been coded as zero-one indicators, with the additive index ranging from zero to ten.
-This measure correlates (again in LNU 1991) .35 with the log of hourly wages, .43 with years of education, and has a highly significant positive effect if added to a standard Mincer regression.
-Thus, although these two measures clearly are less than complete measures of skills, they nevertheless seem to capture important wage relevant characteristics that have not previously been incorporated in analyses using the ORU-model.
+They include (a) self-rated capacity to write a complaint to a government agency; (b) self-rated frequency of book reading; whether one has (c) spoken to a meeting or (d) written an article; and (e) number of books at home.5 These have here been coded as zero-one indicators, with the additive index ranging from zero to five.
+This measure correlates (again in LNU 1991) .36 with the log of hourly wages, .44 with years of education, and has a highly significant positive effect if added to a standard Mincer regression.
+Thus, although these two measures clearly are less than complete measures of productive capacity, they nevertheless seem to capture important wage relevant characteristics that have not previously been incorporated in analyses using the ORU model.

 As for the career based explanations of overeducation, the LNU surveys contain several measures of on-the-job training, advancement prospects and job satisfaction that are useful to illuminate this issue empirically.
 First, there is a standard indicator of formal employer provided training, measured as the (self-reported) number of days (full-time equivalent) that the worker spent in formal training (education provided by or paid for by the employer) during the last (prior to the interview) twelve months.
 Second, there is an indicator of informal on-the-job training, measured as the (self-reported) time required from entry into the current job until the worker has learnt to carry out the job tasks "reasonably well".
-Third, there is a standard job quality indicator, measuring the (self-reported) extent to which the worker's current job requires that she keeps learning new things.
-Fourth, there is an explicit prospective career mobility
+Third, there is a standard job quality indicator, measuring the (self-reported) extent to which the worker's current job requires that s/he keeps learning new things.
+This variable has five response alternatives: 1=not at all, 2=to a small extent, 3=to some extent, 4=to a large extent, and 5=to a very large extent.
+Fourth, there is an explicit prospective career mobility indicator, measuring the (self-reported) extent to which the worker's